Locally normal subgroups of totally disconnected groups. Part I: General theory: Introduction

 \end{thmintro}

+In case $G$ is a $p$-adic Lie group , $\R_\VA(G) $ is the unique largest closed normal subgroup whose Lie algebra is the soluble radical of $\mathrm{Lie}(G)$; see Proposition~\ref{prop:Lieradical} below.

-Both $\QZ^\infty(G)$ and $\R_\VA(G)$ are well-behaved with respect to open subgroups, in the sense that $\QZ^\infty(H) = \QZ^\infty(G) \cap H$ and $\R_\VA(H) = \R_\VA(G) \cap H$ for any open subgroup $H$ of $G$ (see Propositions \ref{qzinfstab} and \ref{radtdlcstab}).
-Thus if the canonical quotients provided by Theorem~\ref{intro:radical} turn out to be trivial, we have some additional local information about the structure of $G$ and can investigate the group by alternative means.
+Both $\QZ^\infty(G)$ and $\R_\VA(G)$ are well behaved with respect to open subgroups, in the sense that $\QZ^\infty(H) = \QZ^\infty(G) \cap H$ and $\R_\VA(H) = \R_\VA(G) \cap H$ for any open subgroup $H$ of $G$ (see Propositions \ref{qzinfstab} and \ref{radtdlcstab}).
+Thus if the canonical quotients provided by Theorem~\ref{intro:radical} turn out to be trivial, we have additional local information about the structure of $G$.
 For instance it is easily seen that if $\R_\VA(G) = G$, then the open compact subgroups of $G$ are Fitting-regular in the sense of \cite{ReiF}.